KevLeng/BizOps-HandsOn/Hands On - Dynatrace with Excel and Power BI/README.md

-## Part 2 - Create API Token & Timeseries API Call
+## Section 2 - Create API Token & Timeseries API Call

  1. Open Excel and create a new workbook.